ifoxfoot/fqacalc/README.md

 # fqacalc

-## A Florisitic Quality Assessment Calculator for R
+## A Floristic Quality Assessment Calculator for R

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions for calculating floristic quality metrics based on 51 regional FQA databases that have been approved for use by the US Army Core of Engineers.
+This package provides functions for calculating floristic quality metrics based on 51 regional FQA databases that have been approved for use by the US Army Corps of Engineers.

 ## Installation